-Selecting Use Default creates a new sub-folder in the current output directory called Rerun\NoAmorph.
-A new analysis is performed, and a new results display window is opened as before.
+Select Yes.
+After being prompted to save the current results, a new analysis is performed, and a new results display window is opened as before.
 Note that this time, there are no amorphous samples visible in either the dendrogram or the 3D plots.